minprog/app-studio/40 Problem Sets/30 Watch List/10 Assignment.md

 - For iPhone, check out the [iOS Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/)

 - For Android, check out the [Material Design Documentation](https://developer.android.com/design/index.html)
+	- especially [the components section](https://material.google.com/components/bottom-navigation.html) (find more about lists, for example, in the sidebar)
+	- and [the patterns section](https://material.google.com/patterns/confirmation-acknowledgement.html) (find more about navigation, for example, in the sidebar)

 Each of these guides provides clear recommendations of how apps are supposed to look and behave for users.
 If apps behave consistently with other apps, this makes them easier to learn for the user.
 Make sure you use these guides to choose appropriate user interface elements; for example, how should a search function normally work on your platform?